Sherlock Holmes and the Case of the Fallen Giant (in development)

 LICENSING: Sherlock Holmes the Case of the Fallen Giant is currently in development at American Lyric Theater.
 If you are interested to learn more about partnering for the world premiere, please click here to send an inquiry.

-MATERIALS ONE-PAGE INFO SHEET (PDF) THE MUSIC Composer Evan Meier is currently writing the music for the opera.
-We look forward to sharing samples from the opera once they are complete, but in the meantime, we are pleased to share samples of his previous work.
+Composer Evan Meier is currently orchestrating the music for the opera.
+In the meantime, we are pleased to share samples of the piano vocal performance of March 2017.

 Composer EVAN MEIER’s music has been featured in performances by the Aspen Contemporary Ensemble, the Great Noise Ensemble, the Capital City Symphony, the Nimbus Ensemble, Nicholas Photinos of eighth blackbird, Paperwing Ensemble, and the Calyx Quartet.
 His Fire Music was selected for the Minnesota Orchestra’s 2015 Composers Institute, and performed as part of the Future Classics program, with Osmo Vänskä conducting.
 In 2012, New York City Opera’s VOX Festival presented Evan’s one-act chamber opera, The Last Act of Revolution.
 The New York Times described the opera as having “a very polished feel...the music firmly rooted in the drama.”
 Evan joined American Lyric Theater’s Composer Librettist Development Program as a Resident Artist in 2013.
 He holds composition degrees from Chapman University (BM), California State University Northridge (MM), and the University of Maryland (DMA).